gonzalo-gigena/satellite-image-generation/README.md

 5. Open Unity and load the project
 6. Press "Play" to generate images (only in 'generate' mode)

+### Modes

+- **`generate`**: the capture loop runs unattended and quits when done.
+Manual camera controls are **disabled** in this mode — mouse-look would perturb the scripted rotations, and a stray Enter press would inject an extra frame into a burst and misalign every later burst in the merge step.
+- **`debug`**: no images are written automatically.
+Space steps to the next position, right-mouse drag looks around, and Enter captures a single screenshot manually.

 ## File Naming Convention

 The image file names follow this pattern: